faizaanvidhani/spotify-recommender/README.md

 https://user-images.githubusercontent.com/39887209/211734609-afccfb02-38a8-412d-b52b-99f9e384ddf0.mp4

 I wanted to find songs that I liked that were popular in other countries.
 So, I built a web app using Flask (backend) and React (frontend).
 The website is live at https://faizaanvidhani.github.io/spotify-recommender/.
 Since Heroku has ended its free tier, the backend has not been deployed.
-However, a demo of the web app running using the local development server is shown above.
+However, a demo of the web app using the local development server is shown above.

 Instructions for setting up and running this web application: